eero-lehtinen/eerolang/README.md

 ## Motivation

 I couldn't think of a language to try this year for the [Advent of Code 2025](https://adventofcode.com/2025) challenge, so I decided to make my own.
 Check out [my solutions](https://github.com/eero-lehtinen/advent-of-code-2025) if you want.

-I've also never tried to make a language before, so I wanted to figure out how that works.
+Also I've never made a language before.

 ## Features

 Eerolang is pretty close to Python.
 It has strong typing, e.g. you can't add a string to a number.
 It also has dynamic typing, so types are only checked at run time and not when compiling.
-Also a list or a map can contain any type in any position.
+A list or a map can contain any type in any position.

-The types are: `number`, `string`, `range`, `list`, and `map`.
+The types are: `null`, `number`, `string`, `range`, `list`, and `map`.
 There are no user-defined types.
-There are also no booleans, all types can be falsy (0 for numbers, empty strings, lists, and maps).
+There are also no booleans, all types can be falsy (`null`, `0` for numbers, empty strings, lists, maps).
 If you really want booleans, I guess you can do `true := 1` and `false := 0` at the start of the file.

 The syntax is a combination of Lua, Go and Rust.
 Declarations use the walrus operator from Go.
 For-loops and logical expressions are from Lua.
 Fn and bracing styles are from Rust.
 The ad hoc grammar also turned out to not need newlines or semicolons at all.
 Multiple statements in the same file are perfectly fine as long as they are separated by any whitespace (e.g. `x := 10 print(x)`).

-I spent way too much time making the error messages good for no reason, so enjoy that, me.
+I spent way too much time making the error messages good, so enjoy that, me.

-Below is an exaple showing off the features of the language:
+Below is an example showing off the features of the language:

 ```python
 # Declaration and assignment